Lake Mahinapua: Flora and fauna

-The forest around Lake Mahinapua ranges from rimu-kamahi on the terraces and moraines left by the retreating glacier, to coastal dune forest that starts on ancient dunes (around the Jum Michel walk), through to low forest on more recent dunes (as seen at Mananui Bush).
+The forest around Lake Mahinapua ranges from rimu-kāmahi on the terraces and moraines left by the retreating glacier, to coastal dune forest that starts on ancient dunes (around the Jum Michel walk), through to low forest on more recent dunes (as seen at Mananui Bush).
 In the northern and southern wetlands bordering the lake grows kahikatea swamp forest and flax.
 Flax grows profusely along Mahināpua Creek, where it was cultivated for commercial harvest after the forest was cleared.
 This is one of the few areas on this art of the West Coast that preserves an almost continuous forest from the Southern Alps to the Tasman Sea.
 Both southern rātā and northern rātā are present at Lake Mahinapua; it is the southern limit for the latter species.

 The lake is home to waterbirds such as black swans and mallard ducks.
 Royal spoonbills, grey ducks, and fernbirds can occasionally be seen; white herons (kōtuku) can be found seasonally around the shore or more commonly in the streams entering or leaving the lake.
 The southern crested grebe (Podiceps cristatus australis) and sometimes bitterns are rarely seen here.
 The surrounding bush contains bellbirds, tūī, kererū, and parakeets, as well as both long-tailed and shining cuckoos and brown creepers.

 There are still small populations of shortfin eels and īnanga in Mahinapua, which coexist with introduced perch, tench, and brown bullhead catfish.
 Luckily rudd have not colonised the lake, but it contains invasive white waterlily (Nymphaea alba) and Cape pondweed (Aponogeton distachyos).